Ask a Professional Mermaid

 Q: How did you become a real life mermaid?

 A: Since I was a young girl and watched Disney’s “The Little Mermaid” for the first time, I dreamed of turning into a real-life mermaid.
-About 20 years later I became a scuba diving instructor and while spending so much time underwater I remembered this childhood dream.
-I signed up for freediving classes to learn breath hold techniques and how to swim with a mono fin.
-Then I built my first mermaid tail and “Mermaid Kat” was born in May 2012.
+About 20 years later I became a scuba diving instructor and spending so much time underwater made me remember this childhood dream.
+I signed up for freediving classes and learned to hold my breath for several minutes.
+I also practised the mermaid swimming movement and underwater modelling.
+Then I built my first mermaid tail and “Mermaid Kat” was officially born in May 2012.

 Q: How do you stay fit?

 A: Mermaiding is a full body workout which makes you use many different muscle groups.
-Additionally, to swimming in a mermaid tail, I do contortion training once a week and practise yoga once a week.
-These are great workouts for strengthening.
-But even when I’m travelling I make sure to keep my body moving even with simple things like going for a walk.
-I have a step counter on my phone and make sure to achieve a minimum of 10,000 steps every day.
+Additionally, to swimming in a mermaid tail, I practise yoga 4-5 times a week.
+These are great ways to exercise.
+Also when I’m travelling I make sure to keep my body moving even with simple things like going for a walk.
+I have a step counter on my phone and make sure to achieve a minimum of 5,000 steps every day.
 With the support of my plant based diet, I feel very fit and strong.

 Q: As a mermaid, do you follow a special diet?

 Q: How much does your Mermaid Tail weight?

 A: The fabric mermaid tails I use weight only about 1 – 2 kg.
 My professional silicone mermaid tails on the other hand weight up to 15 kg.

 Q: How do you get into a silicone mermaid tail?

 A: To get into a silicone mermaid tail can be a bit tricky.
 The secret is to use a lubricant.
 I like to use a natural oil such as coconut or olive oil.
 You can also use shower gel or hair conditioner instead of the oil.
 Be aware of fingernails!
 This video shows you the whole process of getting into my silicone mermaid tails.

 Q: How long can you Hold your Breath for?